With a pen stroke, President Joe Biden cancels Keystone XL pipeline project | DW | 21.01.2021

 Approved by Canadian regulators in 2010, the project was blocked by former US President Barack Obama in 2015, who said the benefits of the pipeline would have too heavily favored Canada while producing additional greenhouse gas emissions.

-Obama's successor, President Donald Trump, later reversed the decision, issuing a presidential permit for the project in 2017.
-Operations were pegged to begin in 2023.

-In 2014, a campaign called "Reject and Protect" already organised protests by farmers, ranchers and Native American tribes
+In 2014, a campaign called 'Reject and Protect' organized protests by farmers, ranchers and Native American tribes

 Environmentalists, indigenous groups and ranchers have slammed the project over the years, pointing to the risk of oil spills and saying the pipeline was an abuse of their lands.